ocaml/dune/doc/quick-start.rst

 Outside of the library, module ``Foo`` will be accessible as ``Mylib.Foo``, unless you write an explicit ``mylib.ml`` file.

-You can them use this library in any other directory by adding ``mylib`` to the ``(libraries ...)`` field.
+You can then use this library in any other directory by adding ``mylib`` to the ``(libraries ...)`` field.

 Using cppo